 Car data reporting requirements

-Legislation was introduced at April 2016 that provided for employers to choose to tax most benefits-in-kind (BiKs) through their payroll rather than at the end of the year.
-These BiKs are reported to HMRC though Real Time Information (RTI), and remove the need for employers to submit forms P11D at the end of the year.
+The legislation was introduced in April 2016 that provided for employers to choose to tax most benefits-in-kind (BiKs) through their payroll rather than at the end of the year.
+These BiKs are reported to HMRC though Real Time Information (RTI) and remove the need for employers to submit forms P11D at the end of the year.

 Optional remuneration arrangements